 - Counseling is the process by which a counselor helps an individual understand and solve problems to help him or her cope with mental or emotional stressors and make decisions around those stressors.
 Counselors work with the patient to determine the best way for the counseling sessions to provide preferred outcomes.
 Counseling can result in recommending Therapy as a next step.

 - Therapy usually involves talking about your situation in order to gain more understanding about issues such as mood, feelings, behavior, and ways of thinking.
-Therapist can diagnose and treat disorders.
+Therapists can diagnose and treat disorders.

-Counseling for adoption includes a mandated legal requirement for birth parents, a problem solving/support aspect for coping with emotions and decisions, and always, a safe haven environment for those who need it.
+Counseling for adoption includes a mandated legal requirement for birth parents, a problem solving/support aspect for coping with emotions and decisions, and most importantly a safe haven environment for those who need it.
 We offer these same services for our adoptive families, if needed.

 An agency must provide counseling to birth parents without regard to age, race, color, national origin, religion, sex, or disability of either birth parent.